decargroup/navlie/README.rst

 =====
 An on-manifold state estimation library for robotics.

 The core idea behind this project is to abstract-away the state definition such that a single estimator implementation can operate on a variety of state manifolds, such as the usual vector space, and any Lie group.
+At the moment, algorithms and features of this package include:

+- Extended Kalman Filter
+- Iterated Extended Kalman Filter
+- Sigmapoint Kalman Filters (Unscented, Spherical Cubature, Gauss-Hermite)
+- Interacting Multiple Model Filter
+- Batch MAP Estimation
+- A large collection of common process and measurement models
+- Out-of-the-box on-manifold numerical jacobian using finite differencing
+- Various utils for plotting, error, and consistency evaluation
+- Monte Carlo experiment executor with result aggregation
+- A preintegration module for linear, wheel odometry, and IMU process models

+By implementing a few classes, the user can model almost any problem.
 Documentation can be found by https://decargroup.github.io/pynav

 Setup
 -----